IBM/aspera-cli/README.md

 When a transfer is run, its information is stored (typicall, 1 day) in the HSTS database (Redis).
 This information can be retrieved with command: `transfer list`.

-If the number of transfer is too large, then the list will be retrieved in several API calls.
+If the number of transfers is too large, then the list will be retrieved using several API calls.

 In addition, it is possible to list "only new information" using option `once_only`.